 "We obviously recognize this was a difficult time for our customers to be without power and we wanted to be proactive in providing credits for their inconvenience," he said.

-Repairs to the substation have caused intermittent outages in Berkley and Royal Oak and, while Bodipo-Memba said the service interruptions should be over, the work continues.
+and, while Bodipo-Memba said the service interruptions should be over, the work continues.

 The damage was "pretty significant," he said.

 Royal Oak Patch Editor Judy Davids contributed to this report.